Fall 2018 New Transfer Student Information

 Students should contact Kelli Roberts, Director of Transfer Admission at (417) 873-6349 or email@example.com with any questions.
 Kelli will schedule an advising and registration appointment once the admission process is complete.

-Orientation is required for all new students at Drury University.
-Students planning to transfer to Drury in Fall 2017 will attend Orientation Friday, August 17 - Monday, August 20.
+This event is required for all new students at Drury University.
+Students planning to transfer to Drury in Fall 2018 will attend Welcome Weekend on Friday, August 17 - Monday, August 20.
 More information will be mailed to students in July 2018.

 DU Bridge Program

-Orientation Leaders will be present throughout the Fall Transfer Orientation program.
+Orientation Leaders will be present throughout the Fall Welcome Weekend.
 They are available to assist new students by answering questions, providing guidance and providing information about what to expect once classes begin on Monday, August 20 at 5 p.m.

 Student Activities Fair

-This event is held on the third day of Drury’s Fall Transfer Student Orientation program.
+This event is held on the third day of Drury’s Fall Welcome Weekend.
 The purpose of the fair is to encourage students to sign up for campus organizations, clubs and groups early on, before classes begin.
 There are over 90 student organizations available for Drury students to choose from.

 This 0.5-credit course is required for all transfer students in their first semester at Drury.
 The purpose of the course is to help students connect with academic and co-curricular opportunities.
 There will be at least two group meetings and two one-on-one meetings with the instructor, with follow-up assignments tracked through Moodle.